-Yet these extreme changes also stigmatize those teachers who have a penchant for thinking critically, proceeding with caution, preserving balance, and speaking their minds.
-Why isn’t the careful consideration of reason, relevance, and measure valued in teachers as much as we say we desire these qualities in our students?
+These extreme changes also stigmatize those teachers who have a penchant for thinking critically, for proceeding with caution, for preserving balance, and for speaking their minds.
+But why isn’t the careful consideration of reason, relevance, and measure valued in teachers as much as we say we desire these qualities in our students?

-Be it lockers or lockdowns, construction paper or constructivism, social promotion or social media, dropping out or opting out, peer pressure or peer mediation, blended families or blended learning, sex ed or sexting, multiple choice or multiple intelligences, zero tolerance or zero period, main ideas or mainstreaming, teaching the textbook or teaching to the test, dumbing down or top-down management, homework or homeschooling, curricular mandates or mandated reporters, skill sets or mindsets, dittos or data… teachers have endured and experimented a lot—and not always by choice.
+Be it lockers or lockdowns, construction paper or constructivism, social promotion or social media, dropping out or opting out, peer pressure or peer mediation, blended families or blended learning, sex ed or sexting, multiple choice or multiple intelligences, zero tolerance or zero period, main ideas or mainstreaming, teaching the textbook or teaching to the test, dumbing down or top-down management, homework or homeschooling, curricular mandates or mandated reporters, skill sets or mindsets, dittos or data… teachers have experimented a lot and have had to endured a lot—and not always by choice.

 Weigh the merits of these ideals and actualities for yourself, and add others you either loathe or love.
-However, the point is not to incite an educational debate about what specifically warrants change.
-It is instead to advocate for a reliable, rational, and proportional approach to education that allows for innovation, inspiration, interaction, and autonomy, while still holding teachers and students accountable, if not for every expectation and outcome, then at least for their integrity, involvement, and effort.
+Yet the point here is not to incite an educational debate about what specifically warrants change.
+It is instead to advocate for a reliable, rational, and proportional approach to education that allows for innovation, inspiration, interaction, and autonomy, while still holding teachers and students accountable– if not for every expectation and outcome, then at least for their individual integrity, involvement, and effort.

-I personally withstand the wild winds of change by closing my classroom door and providing my students with a consistent, coordinated combination of what my insight and experience assures me all children need most.
-Yet I always leave open a window of possibility, welcoming in the cool breezes of interesting ideas that reinvigorate and refine my teaching as directly benefit my students.
+I personally withstand the wild winds of change by closing my classroom door and providing my students with a consistent, coordinated combination of what my insight and experience assure me all children need most.
+I also leave open a window of possibility, welcoming in the cool breezes of interesting ideas that reinvigorate and refine my teaching, as long as those additions and alterations directly benefit my students.

 In the Comments section below, please add the education ideas and reforms that have either pleased you or vexed you.
 Also share how you endure the sweeping swings of the educational pendulum.

-Read the original article in Education Week magazine’s Classroom Q & A with Larry Ferlazzo (May 20, 2017).
+Also, read the original article in Education Week’s Classroom Q & A with Larry Ferlazzo (May 20, 2017).